Measurement of differential $t$-channel single top (anti)quark production cross-sections at 13 TeV with the ATLAS detector: Background estimation

-The normalisation of each background process is extracted from a dedicated simultaneous binned profile maximum-likelihood fit using the same methodology as \Refn{\cite{TOPQ-2019-02}}.
+The normalisation of each background process is extracted from a dedicated simultaneous binned profile maximum-likelihood fit using the same methodology as~\Refn{\cite{TOPQ-2019-02}}.
 The likelihood function is defined as the product of Poisson probability terms across all bins.
 The fitted event yields in each bin depend on nuisance parameters that account for systematic uncertainties.
 All nuisance parameters, except those representing MC statistical uncertainties, are constrained by Gaussian terms in the likelihood function.
 Control regions for the multijet background and the complete \Dnn distributions excluding $\Dnn > 0.93$, i.e. the signal region for the differential measurement, are used in the fit.
 No additional control regions are included for backgrounds with a prompt lepton.
 The complete set of experimental and background-related uncertainties are included via nuisance parameters.
 The event yields of the multijet backgrounds are left floating while the yields of all other backgrounds are constrained to their predictions within the associated uncertainties.
-For the background processes involving top quarks, the relative uncertainties in the cross-sections of $\pm 4\%$ for \ttbar and $\pm 3.7\%$ for \tWschan are assigned.
+For the background processes involving top quarks, the relative uncertainties in the theoretical calculations of the cross-sections of $\pm 4\%$ for \ttbar and $\pm 3.7\%$ for \tWschan are assigned~\cite{TOPQ-2019-02}.
 An uncertainty of $\pm 40\%$ is assigned to the expected rate of $W+b\bar{b}$, covering differences seen in previous measurements~\cite{TOPQ-2018-06} between the \SHERPA prediction and ATLAS collision data.
-For the $W+c(\bar{c})$ and $Z,VV$+jets backgrounds, an uncertainty of $\pm 20\%$ is assigned.
+The uncertainties in the $W+c(\bar{c})$ and the $VV,Z$+jets backgrounds are estimated as $\pm 20\%$ based on the theoretical uncertainties in the processes and uncertainties in the associated heavy flavour production.
 Separate nuisance parameters are used for the cross-section uncertainties of $W+b\bar{b}$ production and $W+c(\bar{c})$ production in the regions with positive and negative lepton charge.
 The post-fit agreement of the expected and observed distributions is shown in \Fig{\ref{fig:postFit}}.
 The difference between prediction and observation in \Fig{\ref{fig:SRppost}} can be attributed to the signal modelling uncertainties being not included.
 No significant pulls of nuisance parameters are observed and a consistent inclusive \tqortbarq cross-section is obtained.

 Per-process scale factors are obtained from the post-fit over pre-fit event yield ratio and the relative uncertainty in the post-fit yield is taken as the uncertainty in the expected rate of the respective process.
 The expected event yields in the SRs per process after the scale factors are applied to the background processes are presented in \Tab{\ref{tab:Yields}}.
 Comparisons between the observed and expected distributions in both signal regions incorporating all uncertainties are shown in \Fig{\ref{fig:DataMCcomp}}.
 Here, $\ell^\pm\nu b$ is used to refer to the reconstructed top (anti)quark.